kdave97/Email-Sender-Classification/README.md

 Download dataset from https://www.cs.cmu.edu/~enron/

 ## Data Extraction
 Data Extraction plays an important part in the processing step as we need to convert the unstructured data into structured format for ease in processing and generation of new features.
-Data Extraction plays an important part in the processing step as we need to convert the unstructured data into structured format for ease in processing and generation of new features.
 We extracted the content of text files and made a csv file which consisted of folder location of email and email details.
 Then, we created a csv which separated all email content into various columns based on their tag (X-From, X-To,bcc, cc etc).